Boundary Survey - The purpose of this survey is to establish or document the

 Property Line Staking - Similar to a boundary survey except without a paper

-proposed improvements so that constructed items are placed in the proper location.
+location of proposed improvements so that constructed items are placed in the

-the water.
-Examples of such are lake banks, canals, ponds, beaches, etc.
+under the water.
+Examples of such are lake banks, canals, ponds, beaches,

-The determination of the limit of private/public ownership of water boundaries
+(CCCL) - The determination of the limit of private/public ownership of water

-(lakes, rivers, ocean, wetlands) based on state law.
-Also used to determine the
+boundaries (lakes, rivers, ocean, wetlands) based on state law.
+Also used to

-limit in which certain types of construction can occur on a piece of property.
+determine the limit in which certain types of construction can occur on a piece

-soil, rock, fill, etc, within a defined area.
-Includes the calculations required to
+quantity of soil, rock, fill, etc, within a defined area.
+Includes the calculations

 Control Survey - The placement of horizontal and/or vertical position data to